 Meadow Bridge is a tiny town located in the state of West Virginia.
 With a population of 314 people and just one neighborhood, Meadow Bridge is the 230th largest community in West Virginia.

-Unlike some towns, Meadow Bridge isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Meadow Bridge are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Meadow Bridge is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Meadow Bridge is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Meadow Bridge who work in sales jobs (25.37%), healthcare (10.45%), and maintenance occupations (8.96%).

-Meadow Bridge is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Meadow Bridge doesn't have a public transportation system that people use for their commute.

 The population of Meadow Bridge has one of the lowest overall levels of education in the country: only 5.52% of people over 25 hold a college degree.
 The national average for all municipalities is 21.84%.